Nox-Dev1/weatherapp/README.md

 Extensions used:

-- Text extension by CST1229, BludIsAnLemon and Man-o-Valor: for turning spaces into + to be compatible with http
+- Text extension by CST1229, BludIsAnLemon and Man-o-Valor: for turning spaces into + to be compatible with HTTP protocol

 - Custom Styles by TheShovel: for modifying the ask ui